MaterializeInc/materialize/doc/user/content/sql/create-view.md

     parent: 'commands'
 ---

-`CREATE VIEW` defines a non-materialized view, which simply provides an alias for the embedded `SELECT` statement.
+`CREATE VIEW` defines a view, which simply provides an alias for the embedded `SELECT` statement.

 The results of a view can be incrementally maintained **in memory** within a [cluster](/concepts/clusters/) by creating an [index](../create-index).
 This allows you to serve queries without the overhead of materializing the view.

-Because indexes preserve monotonicity information, results can be monotonic for indexed non-materialized views.

 ## Syntax